neemzy/airlines/README.md

 ### Development

-Run `gulp` to recompile development assets, start the livereload server and have your browser opened at the app's root.
+Run `gulp` to compile development assets, start the livereload server and have your browser opened at the app's root.

 *Note : The URL reached by the latter can be specified in the `open.json` file created by the build if it does not exist.
 You can also force the use of a specific browser with the `app` parameter (see [gulp-open](https://www.npmjs.com/package/gulp-open)'s documentation about that).*